jaipandya/SublimeTutor/tutorial/chapter_3_4.md

 Select word with multiple occurrences
 ======================================

-Select word once - ^ (`control`) + D
+Select word once - `Ctrl + D`
-Select occurrences of this word - Press `^ + D` multiple times for each occurrence
+Select occurrences of this word - Press `Ctrl + D` multiple times for each occurrence

-If you want to quickly select all the occurrences of a word, this shortcut could come in handy.
-Put the cursor on the word that needs to be selected, now press ^ + D as many times as it appears in the document.
-This puts us in multiple cursor mode and we do some editing operations on the selected occurrences.
+If you want to quickly select all the occurrences of a word, this shortcut would prove to be very useful.
+Put the cursor on the word that needs to be selected, now press `Ctrl + D` as many times as it appears in the document.
+This puts us in multiple cursor mode and we can do some editing operations on the selected occurrences.

 Exercise
 ---------